 Human rights management

-HP’s Ethics and Compliance Office, within the Office of the General Counsel, oversees implementation of our human rights policy and designs processes to prevent, mitigate, and remediate related impacts across our business.
-Day to day, our human rights program management office works with business units and global functions to address human rights impacts including consumer and employee data privacy, supply chain management, labor relations, employee health and safety, and global trade.
+Our Office of the General Counsel oversees implementation of our SBC as well as our Global Human Rights Policy and designs processes aimed to prevent, mitigate, and remediate related impacts to and across our business.
+Our human rights program management office works with business units and global functions to address human rights impacts including consumer and employee data privacy, supply chain management, labor relations, employee health and safety, and global trade.

 Read more on our human rights efforts.

 Improving the environmental performance of our customers, operations, and supply chain

 Strengthening our communities and enabling the sustainable development of society